-To create a new connector:
+Perform the below steps to create a new connector:

 - In the upper right-hand corner of the Connector tab, click Create Connection.
 The Create Connection window appears, prompting you for connection information for the data source you would like to connect to.
 The required information will change depending on the Type of data source you select.
-For more details on what info is needed to connect to different types (Oracle, AWS RDS, etc) see sections below. - Several of our connector types offer two different modes of connecting, Basic and Advanced Mode.
+For more details on what info is needed to connect to different types (Oracle, AWS RDS, etc.) refer to the sections below. - Several of our connector types offer two different modes of connecting, Basic and Advanced Mode.
 Advanced Mode gives you the ability to specify the exact JDBC URL and add parameters that may not be available in Basic Mode.